By Jason Simpkins

 "We have a special team monitoring Rio Tinto's performance and market movements in real time and will evaluate the best timing to do the stake increase," Youqing Lu, the vice president of Chinalco, told dealReporter.
 Chinalco teamed with Alco last year to acquire a 12% stake in the mining company.

-Chinalco is, Xinhua, China's official news agency reported.
+Chinalco is one of ten Chinese companies considering further overseas mergers and acquisitions, Xinhua, China's official news agency reported.

 "The crisis presents a rare opportunity for our domestic companies to initiate cooperation with foreign enterprises," Xiao Yaqing, Chinalco general manager told Xinhua.
 "When the time is ripe, overseas acquisitions, strategic investments and joint development could all be considered."